kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/creating-custom-service.md

 }
 ```

-Even though DataService interface requires all of the `CRUD` methods your API might not support all of those methods or you might not use them.
+Even though DataService interface requires all of the `CRUD` methods, your API might not support all of those methods or you might not use them.
 The recommended way to handle this is to add a stub methods.

 ```ts
 class MyDataService implements IDataService {